LinusBorg/composition-api-demos/README.md

 ### The routes (`/views`)

-The `/views` folder cocntains route components, each containing exmaples for differenmt use cases.
-Each of these examples makes usually use of a few different composition functions.
+The `/views` folder contains route components, each containing examples for different use cases.
+Most of these examples make  use of a few different composition functions.

 - `Form.vue`: Using a compositon function to do reactive form validation
 - `Images.vue`: Build an Infinite Scrolling image gallery out of a few different composition functions (uses jsonplaceholder.typicode.com for the API - thanks!)
 - `Posts.vue`: With a slight variation of the code used in `Images.vue`, this component paginates a pre-populated array of posts.
-- `Upload.vue`: Demonstrates how to use composition functions to share a component's beahviour without a template, providing a more convenient replacement of "renderless components".
+- `Upload.vue`: Demonstrates how to use composition functions to share a component's behaviour without a template, providing a more convenient and complete replacement of the "renderless components" pattern.

 ### The composition functions (`/composables`)